 W3 Total Cache

-One of the most well known of the WordPress caching plugins is W3 Total Cache.
+One of the most well-known WordPress caching plugins is W3 Total Cache.
 With the plethora of configuration options (divided into several pages) presented in the plugin, W3 Total Cache can be extremely overwhelming especially for new users and might best be left to more advanced users with in-depth technical knowledge of caching systems.

 Becoming familiar with the vast configuration settings will require research, but this is a worthy exercise for those who need a very particular caching solution for their website.